Stroke Treatment

 Frequently Asked Questions

-Why do acute stroke patients need to receive treatment within the "golden three hours"?
+Why do acute stroke patients need treatment within the "golden three hours"?

-The golden time for stroke treatment mainly targets ischemic strokes; patients receiving thrombolytic therapy (such as tissue plasminogen activator) within 3 hours of symptom onset can significantly increase the chances of recanalization and reduce the risk of permanent neurological damage.
-Delaying treatment may lead to irreversible damage due to prolonged ischemia of brain cells.
+The golden time for stroke treatment mainly applies to ischemic stroke.
+Patients receiving thrombolytic therapy (such as tPA) within 3 hours of symptom onset can significantly improve the chances of recanalization and reduce the risk of permanent neurological damage.
+Delays in treatment may lead to irreversible brain cell injury due to prolonged ischemia.

-What are the differences in treatment strategies for different types of strokes?
+What are the differences in treatment strategies for different types of stroke?

-When is the most effective time to begin rehabilitation after a stroke?
+When is the most effective time to start rehabilitation after a stroke?

-Do stroke patients need to continue taking medication after discharge?
+Do stroke patients need to continue medication after discharge?
 What are common medications?

-How effective is acupuncture in helping with post-stroke sequelae?
+How effective is acupuncture and traditional Chinese medicine in treating post-stroke sequelae?

-Current evidence suggests that acupuncture can serve as an adjunct therapy in stroke rehabilitation, potentially improving symptoms of limb weakness or numbness, but it should be used alongside Western medical treatment and not replace acute emergency measures.
-Research recommends that it be conducted under the supervision of professional traditional Chinese medicine practitioners and rehabilitation teams to ensure safety and effectiveness.
+Current evidence suggests that acupuncture can serve as an adjunct therapy in stroke rehabilitation, potentially improving limb weakness or numbness symptoms.
+It should be combined with Western medical treatment and not replace emergency interventions during the acute phase.
+Professional TCM practitioners and rehabilitation teams should perform it to ensure safety and efficacy.

 Stroke